Skip to main content

 The streaming pipeline has three stages:

-2. stream_to_channel() buffers those deltas and progressively edits a Discord message
+2. stream_to_channel() buffers text and routes status signals to an ephemeral status message, progressively editing a Discord message

 3. A background editor task flushes the buffer on a fixed interval, keeping edits throttled and showing typing indicators during pauses